top of page

 • Building a community

-Setting SMART goals (Specific, Measurable, Achievable, Relevant, Time-bound) can help to guide your content strategy effectively.
+Setting SMART goals (Specific, Measurable, Achievable, Relevant, Time-bound) can help guide your content strategy effectively.
 For example, you may decide to increase Instagram followers by 20% in three months.
 This clarity will drive your content creation efforts.

 Audience Research and Segmentation